-Do I Have to Pay For Medi-Cal?
+Do I Have To Pay For Medi-Cal?

 You may have to pay for Medi-Cal depending on the amount of money you get or earn each month.

-• If your income is less than Medi-Cal limits for your family size, you will not have to pay for Medi-Cal services.
+When your Medi-Cal eligibility is decided, the County will tell you if you have to pay for Medi-Cal or SUD services.
+Some of these reasons include:

-- If your income is more than Medi-Cal limits for your family size, you will have to pay some money for your medical or substance use disorder treatment services.
-The amount that you pay is called your "share of cost."
-Once you have paid your "share of cost," Medi-Cal we will pay the rest of your covered medical bills for that month.
-In the months that you don't have medical expenses, you don't have to pay anything. - You may have to pay a "co-payment" for any treatment under Medi-Cal.
-This means you pay an out of pocket amount each time you get a medical or substance use disorder treatment service or a prescribed drug (medicine) and a co-payment if you go to a hospital emergency room for your regular services.
+- If your income is less than Medi-Cal limits for your family size, you will not have to pay for Medi-Cal services. - If your income is more than Medi-Cal limits for your family size, you will have to pay some money for your medical or SUD treatment services.
+The amount that you pay is called your 'share of cost.'
+Once you have paid your 'share of cost,' Medi-Cal we will pay the rest of your covered medical SUD bills for that month.
+In the months that you don't have medical expenses, you don't have to pay anything.
+You will not be covered by us until you have paid your entire share of cost for the month.
+After you meet your share of cost for the month, you can go to any of W&R program doctors. - You may have to pay a 'co-payment' for any treatment under Medi-Cal.
+This means you pay an out of pocket amount each time you get a medical or SUD treatment service or a prescribed drug (medicine) and a co-payment if you go to a hospital emergency room for your regular services.